jiscdev/analytics-udd/differences.md

 # Differences between UDD 1.3.3 and 1.4.0

-The following spreadsheet gives an overview of all the changes that were introduced with version 1.4 of the UDD.
+The following spreadsheets give an overview of all the changes that were introduced with version 1.4 of the UDD.
 A blank cell indicates that a property is no longer used, green indicates a new property, and orange a changed property.

 [xls spreadsheet of 1.3.3 to 1.4.0 changes][differencesXLS]

 [differencesXLS]: media/UDD1.3-1.4.xls "differencesXLS"

+[xls spreadsheet of 1.4.0 to 1.4.1 changes][differences2XLS]

+[differences2XLS]: media/UDD1.4.0-1.4.1.xls "differences2XLS"

 ## Summary of differences